 A campus visit provides the applicant with an opportunity to observe classes, to see campus facilities, and to talk to students, staff, and faculty.
 Such a visit is also an occasion on which Northpoint can meet the applicant.
-Visits are arranged through the Office of the Director of Marketing and Recruiting.
-Interviews with the Director, Admissions Student Representative, Recruitment Coordinator, or the Academic Dean may be scheduled in advance of your visit should the prospective student or parent have additional questions.
+Visits are arranged through the Office of the Admissions Director.
+Interviews with the Academic Dean or Financial Aid Director may be scheduled in advance of your visit should the prospective student or parent have additional questions.